 The other benefit is these changes result in more sustainable changes.
 Because when we change the design of things and change the way we do things and then that influences what the people see and hear in the organization, it influences what they think and how they feel about those things, which affects their behavior.
 So if you’re going back and changing the root cause of the behavior, which is the design and the artifacts and the leadership that combines with that, we’ve been talking a lot about design, but hand in hand with design, is leadership every day, all day.
 It’s not like you can design it; leave it alone, and it will do the job for you.
 I wish it were that way.
 It’s not like residual income or things like that where you can create something and go to sleep.
 You create it, but then you have to lead it all the time.
 The combination of good leadership and good design creates different behaviors in people.
 The changes have a greater ability to stick, and then consequently, we get more sustainable results, and we don’t get these boom-bust type scenarios.
 That’s probably benefit number two.

 The last benefit is related to sustainability as well.
-If you’re taking from one group to serve another, you can only do that so long.
+If you’re taking from one group to serve another, you can only do that for so long.
 Sometimes we can do it for years, and so we don’t really recognize it as an issue, but eventually, that system will correct in part.
 It gives us, also, high performance that’s long-term sustainability.
-It’s an economic engine that hopefully, we’ll be happy to be part of and maybe even help fund our retirement and still be there when we’re retiring.
+Hopefully, it’s an economic engine that we’ll be happy to be part of and maybe even help fund our retirement and still be there when we’re retiring.